Brought to you by:

 This Nordic-inspired coffee shop exudes cool.
-With three cafes located in Belfast on the Ormeau Road, Botanic Avenue and Donegall Square North, they take their coffee seriously.
+With four cafes located in Belfast on the Ormeau Road, Botanic Avenue, Lisburn Road and Donegall Square North, they take their coffee seriously.
 And it shows.
 Using beans roasted in Copenhagen by master roaster Ricco Sørensen, the coffee here really is exceptional.

 More info: Kaffe O

 Located in east Belfast, Guilt Trip Coffee is super chilled.
 Serving up great coffee and decadent doughnuts, it’s the brainchild of Ulster rugby players Callum Black and Darren Cave.
 Its open Wednesday to Sunday 10am-4pm.
 You can also pre-order boxes of doughnuts for collection.